-DESTINY-Breast11 will enroll approximately 624 patients at multiple sites across Asia, Europe, North America and South America.
+DESTINY-Breast04 enrolled approximately 540 patients at multiple sites in Asia, Europe and North America.
 For more information about the trial, visit ClinicalTrials.gov.

-About HER2 Positive Breast Cancer
+About Breast Cancer and HER2 Expression

-Breast cancer is the most common cancer and is one of the leading causes of cancer-related deaths worldwide.
-More than two million cases of breast cancer were diagnosed in 2020, resulting in nearly 685,000 deaths globally.
-About 60% of women with breast cancer are diagnosed with early-stage breast cancer.
+Breast cancer is the most common cancer and is one of the leading causes of cancer-related deaths worldwide.7 More than two million cases of breast cancer were diagnosed in 2020 resulting in nearly 685,000 deaths globally.7